algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 [Wikipedia](https://en.wikipedia.org/wiki/Compiler)

 **Cycles Per Instruction (CPI)** \
-It is the time (mesured in clock cycles), it takes for the CPU to execute an instruction.
+It is the time (measured in clock cycles), it takes for the CPU to execute an instruction.
 [Wikipedia](https://en.wikipedia.org/wiki/Cycles_per_instruction)

 **Emulating** \